autonity/docs.autonity.org/concepts/staking/index.md

 As consequence, the amount of Liquid Newton minted is subject to any accountability and omissions penalties applied to the validator resulting in a stake slashing event:

 - If at the time of bonding a validator's bonded stake amount _has not_ been reduced by a stake slashing event, then Liquid Newton is minted `1:1` for the Newton staked.
-- However, if a validator has been slashed and the validator's existing bonded stake amount is less than the supply of issued Liquid Newton, then Liquid Newton is minted in proportion to the validator's bonded stake amounbt remaining, resulting in a `>1:1` issuance of Liquid Newton for Newton staked.
+- However, if a validator has been slashed and the validator's existing bonded stake amount is less than the supply of issued Liquid Newton, then Liquid Newton is minted in proportion to the validator's bonded stake amount remaining, resulting in a `>1:1` issuance of Liquid Newton for Newton staked.

 ::: {.callout-note title="Info" collapse="false"}